agile-lab-dev/witboost-argocd-tech-adapter/docs/HLD.md

 ### Requirements

-- **Technical User**: A technical user with sufficient permissions to manage applications in ArgoCD is required.
+- **Technical User**: A technical user with enough permissions to manage applications in ArgoCD is required.